 Children who have the major procedure are in the hospital for about two or three weeks, El-Sheikh said.

-Emily Springer said her two-year-old son Henry went to Nationwide to have his stem cells harvested in 2018.
+Emily Springer said her 2-year-old son Henry went to Nationwide to have his stem cells harvested in 2018.
 She said the new program is good for families because in the future it will let children stay closer to home at Dayton Children’s.

 Dayton Children’s and Nationwide said this also will create more research opportunities for both hospitals.
 The hospitals will share physician services and have more clinical trial opportunities.